ashesh2512/numa_api/README.md

 Upon cloning the repository, `cd numa_api`, and `git submodule init && git submodule update` to checkout a copy of `numactl` as a submodule.
 Run `make`.

 ## Supported functionality
-1.  `get_cpu_affinity_to_pid` - Given a process id (PID), get the CPU the PID is running on.
-This also prints the CPU affinity to PID.
+1.  `get_core_affinity_to_pid` - Given a process id (PID), get the CPU core the PID is running on.
+This also prints the core affinity to PID.
-2.  `get_gpu_affinity_to_pid_Frontier` - Given a PID, get the proposed GPU for optimal CPU-GPU affinity on Frontier node architecure.
-This also prints the proposed GPU for optimal affinity to CPU based on the PID.
+2.  `get_gpu_affinity_to_pid_Frontier` - Given a PID, get the proposed GPU for optimal core-GPU affinity on Frontier node architecure.
+This also prints the proposed GPU for optimal affinity to CPU core based on the PID.

 ## Use in Python script
 The below code snippet highlights the important aspects of working with `numa_api`.
 We use `ctypes` to call functions in the `numa_api` library.
 Paste this snippet of code towards the top of your driver script.